scp756-221/course-site/docs/a4/page.md

 To test that all these pieces are now working, we need to start the music client.
 In a separate (third) terminal window, run the client, where `EXTERNAL-IP` is the long DNS name you found in the section, "Tunneling into your cluster in the cloud", such as `a844a1e4bb85d49c4901affa0b677773-127853909.us-west-2.elb.amazonaws.com`:

+(Note that the `mcli` directory contains a separate `Makefile` that is different from the top-level `Makefile` you've been using till now.)

 ~~~bash
 /home/k8s# cd mcli